jairmorais/CourseProject/README.md

   Each video content is a text document and it will be calculate the similarity with each page from the Textbook The Result is the closed the Video content are from the page they are related, using that we can relate the age with each page.
 ## The Result
-  The Final result is the list of video content and the pages that content are related Video 1 - related to page 1,2, 5,10
+  The Final result is the list of videos content and the pages that content are related Video 1 - related to page 1,2, 5,10
   Video 2 - related to page 3,4,11
-  ...
+  #### Result is on
 ## Workload
 #### It page of pdf was converted to a documento using pymupdf and put in a array of documents - 4hr
 #### It is necessary to get each video content to was transcript to a text file -6hr